kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-21-thornton-and-north-america.md

 The quotidian concerns of Thornton’s Books, much like those of other manuscript writings by early modern Englishwomen, may seem parochial, even trivial.
 But, by casting a global worldview on Thornton’s writings, we can begin to trace the worldwide effects of colonialism across the British Atlantic and the ripples they sent through everyday life.

-[^1]: Anne Danby, ‘An accompt of all the transactions of any note that remains with in the Compasse of my memory since my marriage with Mr Christopher Danby’, 1683, ZS – Swinton and Middleham Estate Records (MIC 2281), North Yorkshire County Record Office, Northallerton.
+[^1]: Anne Danby, ‘An accompt of all the transactions of any note that remains with in the Compasse of my memory since my marriage with Mr Christopher Danby’, 1683, ZS – Swinton and Middleham Estate Records (MIC 2281), North Yorkshire County Record Office (NYCRO), Northallerton.

 [^2]: 'Philip Mallory to Thomas Danby, July 10th 1653', Danby family letters & papers c.
 1620–1687, [MIC 2087/1762], ZS – Swinton and Middleham Estate Records, NYCRO, Northallerton; and 'Mallory to Danby, February 14, (1653/4)'.